A season-long climb from an early hole landed the Houston Rockets in the NBA playoffs.

 A stunning collapse couldn't keep the Miami Heat from the No. 3 seed in the Eastern Conference.

-Houston earned the only postseason spot that was available with a 116-81 victory over Sacramento, giving the Rockets the No. 8 seed in the Western Conference, a playoff rematch with record-setting Golden State, and officially making Bryant's final game nothing more than a ceremony.
+The Rockets earned the final postseason spot Wednesday night with a 116-81 victory over Sacramento, giving them the No. 8 seed in the Western Conference and officially making Kobe Bryant's final game nothing more than a ceremony.

 Houston earned a second shot at Golden State, a year after losing in five games to the eventual NBA champions in the Western Conference finals.

 The rest of the West matchups weren't determined until the final hours of the regular season.
 No. 2 San Antonio will face No. 7 Memphis, third-seeded Oklahoma City will play No. 6 Dallas, and Portland finished fifth and will play the No. 4 Los Angeles Clippers.

 Utah would have finished eighth with a Rockets loss and a victory over the Lakers in Los Angeles, but the Rockets won their third in a row to finish 41-41 after a turbulent start that included the firing of coach Kevin McHale.